The Last of the Mohicans (1992)

 For those who do not know: The Last of the Mohicans is set during the so-called French and Indian war (1754-1963) when France and Britain battled for the control of the vast North American colonies.
 Both sides were supported by various native tribes (hence the name ‘Indian war’).

-Was there any need for a new version?
 Over the years we have become more tolerant towards screen violence and this offered director Mann the possibility of a more realistic approach of the source material.
 Most adaptations presented the story as an adventure movie with some action and romance, but The Last of the Mohicans is a period war movie and Mann’s version offers some of the bloodiest battle scenes ever put on film: attentive viewers will even spot the scalping of a British soldier.
-Mann used thousands of extras, among them 900 natives to give his film a more authentic look; Chingachgook is played by Russell Means, an Indian Rughts activist, while Uncas is played by Eric Schweig, a Canadian actor of Inuit desent.
+Mann used thousands of extras, among them 900 natives to give his film a more authentic look; Chingachgook is played by Russell Means, an Indian Rights activist, while Uncas is played by Eric Schweig, a Canadian actor of Inuit descent.
 Furthermore Daniel Day-Lewis lived like a 18th Century trapper for weeks to prepare for the role of Hawkeye: he learned how to built canoes and skin deer.

 All these shots at realism and authenticity have resulted in a breathtakingly beautiful movie.
 The battle scenes are furious, the camera spiraling its way between the warring factions, creating a thrilling idea of immediacy; the attack on the British army on its way to the safety of Ford Edward is a true awe-inspiring spectacle.
-And yet there’s something missing: Cooper’s source tale is rather generic and in spite of his efforts to become a believable 18th Century trapper, Daniel Day-Lewis' Hawkeye is no more than a figure running through the woods, long-haired, bare-chested - an admirable achievement, but the character has no depth.
-At the same time his physical presence is so dominant that his companions, his foster father Chincachgook and foster brother Uncas remain almost anonymous.
-Some of the supporting characters actually work better than the leads: Wes Studi is awfully convincing as the traitorous and bloodthirsty Magua and Johdi May has a remarkably insightful scene during the finale, high on a cliff, after the death of her love interest Uncas, when she looks the murderer Magua in the eye and prefers a self-chosen death over a life as a sex slave of the Huron warrior.
+Daniel Day-Lewis' Hawkeye is a figure running through the woods, long-haired, bare-chested - an admirable achievement, but his physical presence is so dominant that his companions, his foster father Chincachgook and foster brother Uncas remain almost anonymous.
+Wes Studi turns in a chillingly convincing performance as the traitorous and bloodthirsty Magua and Johdi May has a remarkably insightful scene during the finale, high on a cliff, after the death of her love interest Uncas, when she looks the murderer Magua in the eye and prefers a self-chosen death over a life as a sex slave of the Huron warrior.

 Director: Michael Mann, Cast: Daniel Day-Lewis (Hawkeye), Madeleine Stowe (Cora), Johdi May (Alice), Russell Means (Chingachgook), Eric Schweig (Uncas), Steven Waddington (Major Heyward), Wes Studi (Magua), Maurice Roëves (Colonel Munro), Patrice Chéreau (General Montcalm), Cinematography: Dante Spinotti, Screenplay: Michael Mann, Christopher Crowe, Music: Randy Edelman, Trevor Jones